Charles Foster Kane: Early years

 At the age of 25 Kane acquires control of the money, the world's sixth-largest private fortune.
-He returns from a trip abroad to take control of the New York Daily Inquirer, a struggling newspaper acquired on his behalf by Thatcher as a result of a foreclosure on a debt, thinking that "it would be fun to run a newspaper".
+He returns from a trip abroad to take control of the New York Daily Inquirer, a struggling newspaper acquired on his behalf by Thatcher as a result of a foreclosure on a debt, saying in a telegram that "it would be fun to run a newspaper".
 He takes up full-time residence in the newspaper office (the sitting editor resigning in protest) and in the first edition publishes a "declaration of principles" stating his duty to be truthful to his readers and to campaign on behalf of the poor and underprivileged.
-His best friend Jedediah Leland - the Inquirer's drama critic - asks to keep the text of the declaration, feeling it might one day be an important document.
+His best friend Jedediah Leland, the Inquirer's drama critic, asks to keep the text of the declaration, feeling it might one day be an important document.

-To Thatcher's fury, Kane campaigns against slum landlords, "copper robbers" and "traction trusts" (monopoly control of railways) - including companies in which he himself is a major shareholder.
+To Thatcher's fury, Kane campaigns against slum landlords, "copper robbers" and "traction trusts" (monopoly control of railways), including companies in which he himself is a major shareholder.
 To finance the fledgling Inquirer, Kane uses his personal resources, reasoning that this would allow him to operate it, even at a million-dollar annual loss, for 60 years.
 Over a period of six years, Kane also hires staff members away from the rival Chronicle newspaper, regarding them as collectibles.
 However, he uses yellow journalism tactics to blow stories out of proportion and encourage a war with Spain in 1898.